SSWConsulting/SSW.Rules.Content/rules/work-in-order-of-importance-aka-priorities/rule.md

 6. **Prospective clients** - Project management, answering questions and setting up meetings

-7. Internal - All of the following might have their priorities ordered by the Daily Scrum
+7. **Internal work** - All of the following might have their priorities ordered by the Daily Scrum
     1. Quick Important emails to 0 (emails with an important flag &lt; 1 hour and not something that can go into a release plan)
     2. Incomplete [Sprints](/do-you-know-what-happens-at-a-sprint-planning-meeting).
 E.g. Normal planned internal work
     3. Important emails to 0